-With a proper website you can set up as many email addresses as you like, the only limit being your hosting space.
+With my package you can set up as many email addresses as you like, the only limit being your hosting space.

 Your 4×4 website comes with Google Analytics.
 And should you ever want to access your metrics you’re welcome to do so.
 It’s your website, after all.

-But you could also get the weekly analytics report that shares things like which keywords brought website visitors to your site, which pages they visited and where they’re from.
+But you also get a weekly analytics report that shares things like which keywords brought website visitors to your site, which pages they visited and where they’re from.

 You’ll also get some social media metrics.